hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > But what surprise, when once you see the name —
 >
-> 'Tis one who's long been kicked about by fame;
+> It is one who's long been kicked about by fame;
 >
-> Who has been treated like a common w----------,
+> Who has been treated like a common W----------,
 >
 > And, at Fame's temple, skulks about the door:
 >